google/clif/clif/python/primer.md

 NOTE: The example, `callbacks`, used in this section lives in clif/examples/callbacks.

-With Clif, one can wrap functions returning or receiving callbacks.
+With CLIF, one can wrap functions returning or receiving callbacks.
 When a function receiving a callback argument is wrapped, it enables one to pass Python callable objects as arguments to the wrapped function in Python.
 Likewise, if a function returning a callable is wrapped, then the object